MioBestWaifu/NovelReader/Docs/Notes.md

 1. ~~Turn these txts into MD's~~
 2. Register the Command API, noting the options available and expected from each command.
+3. Make chapter loading in Readers sequential and dynamic, ie, parse and translate the lines in order and update the view every time a line is ready.

 ## LARGE DATASETS AND STORAGE